How to become a freelance translator in 10 easy steps

 Step 1: Understand what professional translation requires

 Most people don’t understand what translators do.
 They believe you get one word and convert it into the target language.
 But every translator understands this is not the fact.
 This step is to help you decide what translation means for you.
-Spend some time learning over these sections and studying what interpretation is for you, and why you’re starting on this career path.
+Spend time learning over these sections and studying what interpretation is for you and why you’re starting this career path.
 Also, start thinking about getting your degree in translation.

 Step 2: Choose a Specialization